MastodonC/witan.docs/GUIDE.md

 Models represent the transformation process under which Data is processed in the pursuit of a particular outcome.
 For example, given an *Input* of a city's population figures, a Model could manipulate those figures using particular assumption about migration to predict growth over the next 10 years.
 A different Model could use a different assumption, or could focus on an entirely different prediction altogether.

 #### Projections
-In Witan we use the term 'Projection' as an umbrella term to refer to the combination of a Model, it's configuration, a fixed set of Input Data and the resulting Output Data.
+In Witan we use the term 'Projection' as an umbrella term to refer to the combination of a Model, its configuration, a fixed set of Input Data and the resulting Output Data.
 We use this term because when thinking about a projection, in city planning terms, all of these parts are important to consider when evaluating the results.

 ## Creating a Projection
 It's likely that when during the first encounter the Dashboard, it will be empty.
 To create a Projection, click on the green `+` button in the top-right corner.
 The following view will become available: